tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 The first parser is used for separators, and the second parser is used for the factors between separators.
 Semantically, this acts like `sepBy1`, with the arguments reversed.
-The key difference is that we use whatever function produced by the separator, to combine the items to its left and right.
+The key difference is that our separator parser produces a function used to combine the items to its left and right.
 For example, for parsing addition and subtraction, we could use this as our separator: